learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 JavaScript can do many kinds of work, from building web servers, to creating "infinite scroll" effects.
 But it was originally designed to do a type of programming called **Document-Object Model (DOM) programming**.
-Understanding the DOM programming is the _foundation_ of being a front-end developer.That's what the next several lessons will teach.
+Understanding DOM programming is the _foundation_ of being a front-end developer.
+That's what the next several lessons will teach.

 DOM programming is using JavaScript to: